CleanroomMC/ConfigAnytime/README.md

     public static boolean configBooleanProperty = true;
     public static int configIntProperty = 42;

+    public static final InnerClass INNER_CLASS = new InnerClass(); // Inner access via this member, this is processed automatically by ConfigManager

+    public static class InnerClass {

+        public boolean innerProperty = false; // Must be non-static, referenced via the member field in the outer class

+    }

     // Static initializers go after the properties!
     // This will run automatically when you retrieve any properties from this config class static {